Kazakhstan–United States relations: Nuclear security and nonproliferation

-Common Initiatives
+Common initiatives

-The United States and Kazakhstan have many common interests in the field of non-proliferation of nuclear weapons.
-On August 29, 1991, when Nursultan Nazarbayev closed down the Semipalatinsk nuclear test site, it has been a world leader in the movement for non-proliferation.
-In this capacity it has worked closely with Washington to advance non-proliferation further.
-In 2006 it joined with its Central Asian neighbors Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan to affirm that the entire region would forever be a nuclear weapons free zone.
-To be sure, the U.S. initially opposed this out of fear that it would exclude the transport of nuclear material across the region, but in the end this step, too, earned strong endorsements from Washington.
-Beyond this, Kazakhstan has educated a younger generation that is open to the world, clearly oriented towards free and legal markets, and eager to participate in the affairs of their government through normal democratic channels.
+The U.S. and Kazakhstan have many common interests in the field of non-proliferation of nuclear weapons.
+On August 29, 1991, when Nazarbayev closed down the Semipalatinsk nuclear test site, it has since been a leader in the movement for non-proliferation.
+In this capacity, it has worked closely with the United States to advance non-proliferation further.
+In 2006, it joined with its Central Asian neighbors Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan to affirm that the entire region would forever be a nuclear weapons-free zone.
+The U.S. initially opposed this due to concerns that it would exclude the transport of nuclear material across the region but later provided its endorsement.
+Kazakhstan has also educated a younger generation that is open to the world, oriented towards free and legal markets, and eager to participate in the affairs of their government through normal democratic channels.

-During his 2015 visit to Astana U.S. Secretary of State John Kerry stated that President Obama appreciated President Nazarbayev's leadership on issues of nuclear nonproliferation and countering violent extremism.
+During a 2015 visit to Astana, U.S. Secretary of State John Kerry stated that Obama appreciated Nazarbayev's leadership on issues of nuclear nonproliferation and countering violent extremism.

-Nuclear Security Training Center
+Nuclear training

-The United States is working with Kazakhstan to develop a Nuclear Security Training Center (NSTC) in order to improve indigenous security and safeguards training capabilities for all nuclear facilities in Kazakhstan.
-The NSTC aims to teach nuclear personnel how to strengthen their material protection, control, and accounting and counter nuclear and radioactive trafficking.
+The U.S. is working with Kazakhstan to develop a Nuclear Security Training Center (NSTC) in order to improve indigenous security and safeguard training capabilities for all nuclear facilities in Kazakhstan.
+The NSTC aims to teach nuclear personnel how to strengthen their material protection, control, and accounting and countering nuclear and radioactive trafficking.
 U.S. Department of Energy National Nuclear Security Administration (DOE/NNSA) support includes constructing and equipping the NSTC as well as curriculum development for physical protection and material control and accounting specialists.
 The current projected completion date is before the end of 2015.
-The United States, led by the Department of State and in coordination with the Departments of Energy and Defense, is collaborating with Kazakhstan to develop a counter nuclear smuggling curriculum at the center and other related nuclear security training.
+The U.S., led by its Department of State and in coordination with its Departments of Energy and Defense, is collaborating with Kazakhstan to develop a curriculum to counter nuclear smuggling at the center and other related nuclear security training.